 Make it Meaty

 With a healthy meal of veggies, why not make your brown rice taste better with a little meat?
 Likely, you’ve noticed that’s what makes fried rice from your local Chinese takeout place so amazing – all those little bits of tasty pork.
-Make a dirty rice style with cooked ground beef or sliced sausage and the whole family will be fighting over the last bit of your brown rice.
+Make a dirty rice style with cooked ground beef or sliced sausage; the whole family will fight over the last bit of your brown rice.

 Butter is Better

 When you have very little to work with, you can make brown rice taste better by adding butter and pepper.
-It’s so simple, yet works beautifully for making brown rice a nice side that goes well with any homecooked meal.
+It’s so simple, yet it works beautifully for making brown rice a nice side that goes well with any home-cooked meal.

 Change It Up with Cheese

-While it’s not exactly the healthiest way to make brown rice taste better, you can totally jazz it up with cheese.
-Cheddar works great for most meals though if you want something that has a bit more of an Italian flair, give it some freshly-grated parmesan.
+While it’s not the healthiest way to make brown rice taste better, you can jazz it up with cheese.
+Cheddar works great for most meals though if you want something with a bit more Italian flair, give it some freshly-grated parmesan.